CEEB Code 365240

 SAT

 The SAT Reasoning Test is the most widely used and most rigorously researched college admissions test.
 Virtually every college accepts the SAT as a measure of the critical thinking skills students need for academic success in college.
 The SAT assesses how well students analyze and solve problems – skills learned in school that are needed in college.
 The test also provides an independent measure of a student’s college readiness.
 Students will be asked to write an essay that measures skills in developing and expressing a point of view on an issue.
-Multiple-choice questions assess one’s ability to use Standard English language.
+Multiple-choice questions assess one’s ability to use the Standard English language.
 The critical reading section includes extended reasoning, literal comprehension, and vocabulary used in context.
 The math section measures a student’s mastery of mathematical concepts and reasoning skills.
 It includes topics typically covered in three years of college prep math.
 The SAT test is scored on a 200 to 800 scale for each of the three sections: Writing, Critical Reading, and Math.
 Looking for more information?

 Find it at https://collegereadiness.collegeboard.org/sat?affiliateId=cbhomeexp&bannerId=sat